Energetic Proton Back-Precipitation onto the Solar Atmosphere in Relation to Long-Duration Gamma-Ray Flares: Discussion and conclusions

-\item The values of total precipitation fraction, $\overline P$ obtained in our study are typically smaller than 10\%, while work by \cite{Den2019} has indicated that in many LDGRF events a much larger value of $\overline P$ is required.
+\item The total precipitation fraction, $\overline P$, values obtained in our study were typically smaller than 1.5\%, while work by \cite{Den2019} has indicated that in several LDGRF events a much larger value of $\overline P$ is required for the validity of the CME shock scenario.

 \item Time-extended acceleration and large total precipitation fractions cannot be reconciled according to our simulations.
 A model of an event that makes the duration of the acceleration longer will result in smaller total precipitation fractions.